DopierRex/OneNext/README.md

 -NES, from fpganes ZXUNO port, 2016 DistWave (VGA)

-Additional tools selectable from NextZXOS menu are:
+Additional tools executable from NextZXOS menu are:

 -WiFi Off, simple WiFi switch-off from menu, by DopierRex